vkzrx/chisai/README.md

-## Shorty
+## Chisai

-Shorty is a url shortener built using [hono](https://hono.dev) and Cloudflare [D1](https://developers.cloudflare.com/d1), and deployed on a Cloudflare Worker.
+Chisai is a url shortener built using [hono](https://hono.dev) and Cloudflare [D1](https://developers.cloudflare.com/d1), and deployed on a Cloudflare Worker.

 ### Getting started